ZenitechSoftware/lambda-node/README.md

 ### Why is this possible?
 It is possible to run Node version of your desire because Node binary is relatively small (around 10 MB when zipped) so there is plenty of space left for code (AWS Lambda package size restriction is 50 MB).

 Also Node is fast to start so the latency between when you invoke AWS Lambda function and when it actually starts running the code is lower.

-Please note that latency is still there because new child process must be started.
+Please note that latency is there because new Node.js child process must be started.
+However, Node.js child process is reused in hot AWS Lambda function meaning only cold start is slower.

 More details (comparisons, benchmarks) will be provided after the module is used for a number of projects.